MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 ## Tic 1

 ```
 If you haven't yet, try LOOKing at something.
 For example, you can LOOK AT THE TERMINAL.
 Things that are of particular interest are highlighted in **bold**, but you can look at anything!
+You can also LOOK AT JUAN to see your driver in more detail (including a photo).
 ```

 ## Tic 2